VesperChen01/Discovery_of_LCK_Inhibitors/README.md

 ### AutoDock-GPU
 - **Installation and Usage**: Follow the official guidelines provided by [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU).
-- **Execution Scripts**: `adgpu.sh` and `adgpuanalysis.sh` are utilized to run the docking simulations and analyze the results, respectively.
+- **Execution Scripts**: `2_adgpu.sh` and `2_adgpuanalysis.sh` are utilized to run the docking simulations and analyze the results, respectively.

 ### AutoDock-Vina
 - **Installation and Usage**: Adhere to the official instructions available at [AutoDock-Vina](https://github.com/ccsb-scripps/AutoDock-Vina).
-- **Execution Script**: `vina.sh` is used for running docking simulations.
+- **Execution Script**: `2_vina.sh` is used for running docking simulations.

 ### PLANET
 - **Installation and Usage**: Installation and operation should conform to the instructions on the [PLANET GitHub page](https://github.com/ComputArtCMCG/PLANET/tree/main).

 ### LeDock
 - **Installation and Usage**: Guidelines are provided on the [LeDock website](http://www.lephar.com/software.htm).
-The script `ledock.sh` is employed for docking processes.
+The script `2_ledock.sh` is employed for docking processes.

 ### Schrödinger Glide SP
 - **Installation and Usage**: Follow the official Schrödinger manuals for the 2021-4 version, accessible [here](http://www.lephar.com/software.htm "Schrödinger 2021-4").

 *Note: The molecular docking, MD simulation, and structural analysis conducted in this study were facilitated by the high-performance computing cluster platform at the School of Biotechnology, Jiangnan University (Schrodinger2021-4).*

-Furthermore, the outcome of our docking validation, including docking scores and related data, is comprehensively documented in the 'Validation_dockingscore.xlsx' file.
+Furthermore, the outcome of our docking validation, including docking scores and related data, is comprehensively documented in the '2_Validation_dockingscore.xlsx' file.

-In addition to the docking scores analysis, we employed the `AUCROC.py` script for the statistical analysis of our results, specifically for calculating the Area Under the Receiver Operating Characteristic (AUC-ROC) curves and conducting t-tests.
+In addition to the docking scores analysis, we employed the `2_AUCROC.py` script for the statistical analysis of our results, specifically for calculating the Area Under the Receiver Operating Characteristic (AUC-ROC) curves and conducting t-tests.
 This further quantifies the predictive accuracy and statistical significance of our docking model's performance.

-## Virtual screening
+## Virtual Screening

+Our virtual screening workflow leverages the capabilities of PLANET and Schrödinger Glide SP to identify promising molecular candidates.
+For detailed parameters and methodologies, we refer readers to our manuscript.
+This section outlines key components of our workflow, including molecule filtration and similarity distribution, and the outcome of our screening process.

+### Filtered Molecules and Distribution of Maximum Similarity
+- **Filtered Molecules**: The filtration of molecules was conducted using the `3_filtered_molecules.py` script.
+This step was crucial for narrowing down our initial set of compounds to those meeting specific physicochemical and structural criteria, ensuring relevance and potential efficacy in subsequent analyses.
+- **Distribution of Maximum Similarity**: To assess the chemical diversity and similarity of our filtered molecules, we utilized the `3_similarity.py` script.
+This analysis allowed us to understand the distribution of molecular similarities within our dataset, highlighting the range of chemical spaces covered by our candidates.

+### Screening Outcomes
+The culmination of our virtual screening process identified the top 474 molecules, which have been documented in the '474_compounds.sdf' file.
+In addition, the docking scores, which provide a quantitative measure of the binding affinities between these molecules and the target protein, are meticulously detailed in the '3_474_docking_score.csv' file.